apiato/documentation/docs/optional-components/providers.md

 #### Container's Additional Service Providers {#container-s-additional-service-providers}

 You MAY add as many Additional `Service Providers` as you want in a `Container`.
-However, in order to get them loaded in the framework you MUST register them all in the Main `Service Provider` as follow:
+However, in order to get them loaded in the framework you MUST register them all in the Main `Service Provider` as follows:

 ```php
 <?php